 - 5G Carrier Aggregation: Not Specified

-- Cellular Antennas: 6x Internal
+- Cellular Antennas/Ports: Internal only

 - SIM Slots: 1x Nano